 OPZELURA should not be used in people with an active, serious infection, including localized infections.
 You should not start using OPZELURA if you have any kind of infection unless your healthcare provider tells you it is okay.
 You may be at a higher risk of developing shingles (herpes zoster) while using OPZELURA.

-Low blood cell counts: OPZELURA may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia), and low white blood cell counts (neutropenia).
-If needed, your healthcare provider will do a blood test to check your blood cell counts during your treatment with OPZELURA and may stop your treatment if signs or symptoms of low blood cell counts happen.
+Low blood cell counts: OPZELURA may cause low platelet counts (thrombocytopenia), low red blood cell counts (anemia), and low white blood cell counts (neutropenia, lymphopenia, leukopenia).
+Your healthcare provider may do a blood test to check your blood cell counts during your treatment and may stop your treatment if signs or symptoms of low blood cell counts happen.

 Before starting OPZELURA, tell your healthcare provider if you: